LAST UPDATE MADE ON 25/12/2020

 Part III – Common services

-a) joining the session straight on the active runway;
+a) enter the session by positioning yourself directly on the active track;

 20.1.The virtual airline IV runs on its web pages a virtual shop, offering items that may consist in: